This site is not affiliated with Apple Inc.

 Yes.
 There is no reason stopping you from discussing the case in person or on social media.

-Can I make an individual claim against Apple as well as being part of the proposed collective claim?
+Can I make an individual claim against Apple as well as being part of the collective claim?

 More Information